-The proposed change was approved by the Risk Committee of FICC's Board of Directors on February 13, 2018.
+The filing of this advance notice with the Commission was approved by the Risk Committee of FICC's Board of Directors on February 13, 2018.

 3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change